 Vitamin E helps to prevent free radicals from oxygenating cholesterol.
 Because cholesterol only adheres to blood vessels when oxidized, eating sunflower microgreens can lower the risk of developing blocked arteries and reduce heart attack or stroke risk.

-Sunflower microgreens also provide a small amount of vitamin K, contributing about 0.9% of the recommended daily allowance.
+Sunflower microgreens also provide a dose of vitamin K, contributing about 50% of the recommended daily allowance.

-Vitamin K plays a vital role in cardiovascular health, strengthening bones and teeth, and preventing osteoporosis.
+Vitamin K is vital in cardiovascular health, strengthening bones and teeth, and preventing osteoporosis.

 Which Minerals Are Provided by Sunflower Microgreens?